erik-ymmt/erik-ymmt/README.md

 ### Hi there!
 I'm Erik,
-a backend developer eager for new learning experiences.
+a back-end/full-stack developer eager for new learning experiences.
 For almost six years, I have worked as an architect and urbanist, however, last year I found myself in technology, a field that highlighted my taste for logic and innovation.

 Currently, I am studying **Full Stack** web development.
 These are some technologies that I have been working with:
 <div>